Gizmotronn/acord-robotics.github11/_posts/2018-07-17-time-to-givegifts-to-everyone.markdown

 ## Gitbook
 Gitbook's tagline is "Document Everything", and with the sleek and intuitive user interface that you're presented with, it's hard not to.
 Gitbook makes writing documentation (which is something that I find fun, but a lot of other programmers don't) fun and easy, and it integrates well with existing github repositories.

-You can choose to either push or pull commits/files from or to Github with Gitbook - what this means is that you can
+You can choose to either push or pull commits/files from or to Github with Gitbook - what this means is that you can choose to connect your gitbook base to a github repository of your choosing, and you can either edit the files in your knowledge base (which are in markdown format) in github or on the gitbook dashboard.

+## Custom Bootstrap Themes
+Github pages is a great way to host static sites made from generators like Jekyll & GoHugo, but by far one of the best and most extensive is Bootstrap, which uses a combination of HTML, CSS & Javascript to help you create stunning websites and webpages.
+Millions of people around the world use Bootstrap (including us at ACoRD), and therefore you'd be expecting that there's many themes to choose from.
+And there are!
+Sites like themeforest, which are well known for their website development tools and assets, have thousands of bootstrap themes developed by professional developers around the world.
+Sites like bootstrapmade.com & Material Design Bootstrap both have tutorials on creating your own themes and if you are just wanting to try Bootstrap out without paying anything, don't worry - more than half the themes currently in circulation on the interwebs are free!

+Since Bootstrap is